AmirMustafa/Basic-Telephone-Directory/README.md

 ## Installation

 1. Clone the repository
-2. Download and place Angular and Foundation Library in your cloned directory.
+2. Download and place Angular and Foundation Libraries in your cloned directory.
 3. Open the index.html page

 ##Tip